HaroldDavis3/Two-Row-Wampum-Social-Layer-Platform/README.md

-# Animal Kingdom Sample app
+# Special Thanks to Original Repo: Animal Kingdom Sample app

 This sample app allows a user to create their own animal kingdom.
 They create their own animal persona and then populate their kingdom with rulers or subjects of other kingdoms